-Compliance with Uniform Guidance Perform compliance and controls procedures in accordance with the Uniform Guidance Requirements, including: Planning, identification of major federal programs and risk assessment.
-Area of focus Reviewing the respective federal compliance supplements and, as applicable, the specific grant/award agreements and documenting the applicable compliance requirements.
+Area of focus Procedures Compliance with Uniform Guidance Perform compliance and controls procedures in accordance with the Uniform Guidance Requirements, including: Planning, identification of major federal programs and risk assessment.
+Reviewing the respective federal compliance supplements and, as applicable, the specific grant/award agreements and documenting the applicable compliance requirements.
 Documenting/updating internal controls over compliance for each of the respective major federal program(s) or cluster(s).
 Testing compliance and internal controls over compliance for each direct and material compliance requirement over each major federal program.
 There are 12 compliance requirements for each major program.
-Of these, typically 6-8 have been direct and material to each major program cluster.
-Consistent with prior years, we anticipate that we will audit compliance associated with the federal Student Financial Assistance (SFA) Clusters and material compliance requirement.
+Of these, typically 6-8 have been direct and material to each major program or cluster.
+Consistent with prior years, we anticipate that we will audit compliance associated with the federal Student Financial Assistance (SFA) Cluster.
+Required to test a minimum of 40 items for larger populations (250 transactions or more) or at least 10% of smaller populations for each direct and material compliance requirement.
 That is, 40 items for compliance and 40 items for controls.
 Dual purpose testing will be employed whenever possible.
-Testing the reconciliation of the schedule of expenditures of federal awards to the respective amounts included within the financial statements.
+Testing the reconciliation of the schedule of expenditures of federal awards to the respective amounts included within the financial statements. resumy the reconclination of the schedule of expenditules of redefal awards to the respective amounts included within the linancial statements.